birhanetes/Hospital-Waiting-Time-Analysis/README.md

 3. Question from Management

 a.
-Why are we getiig these compliants?
+Why are we getting these compliants?

 	- Do we have staffing issues
 	- Are these compliants legitmate?